Datastreams

 - 9999: Unknown

 - Observed Property is the specific characteristic or attribute being observed, like temperature or flow rate.
-ODM2's Observed Property controlled vocabularies list
+As with Units, we have adopted ODM2's Observed Property controlled vocabularies list.

-- Result Qualifier provides additional information about the result of an observation, like its accuracy or reliability.
+- Result Qualifier provides additional information about the result of an observation, like its accuracy, reliability, or field conditions that may have impacted the observation result.
 Each Result Qualifier has a code and a description to clarify its meaning.
 For instance, if ice affects a sensor, impacting the observation's reliability, a user can add a Result Qualifier with the code 'ICE' to denote this specific condition.
 This helps in understanding and interpreting the data accurately, especially when external factors influence the measurements.